-The Council is made up of the Member States.
+The Council of the European Union, also known as the EU Council, or just "the Council", is made up of the Member States.
 Each Member State has a Permanent Representation to the EU in Brussels.
 The "Perm Reps" (as they are known in Brussels jargon) are staffed with ministry officials that do most of the hard work on negotiations, under instruction from their home ministries.
 At the top of the hierarchy of the Perm Reps are the Permanent Representatives, who can negotiate on behalf of ministers (in a forum known as Coreper II) and their deputies, who oversee mainly technical issues (Coreper I).
-Obviously, as the range of issues that Coreper covers is wide, the Permanent Representatives must rely heavily on the relevant ministry in their home country when working on any particular dossier.
+Obviously, as the range of issues that Coreper covers is wide, the Permanent Representatives must rely heavily on the relevant ministry in their home country when working on any particular policy file.
 However, as happened in the Software Patents Directive, political directions and manoeuvres which Coreper undertakes can be decisive.
-Coreper is chaired by the representative of the Member State which currently holds the six-month revolving EU Council presidency.
+Coreper is chaired by the representative of the Member State which currently holds the six-month rotating EU Council presidency.
 While the Council itself is still very closed and secretive, the Perm Reps themselves have undergone something of a revolution in transparency over the past few years.
 Most Perm Rep staff from most Member States are very interested in receiving input from interest groups.
-Unfortunately, it often takes a bit of: - detective work to find out who is responsible for the dossier you are working on and - time in order to build up enough trust to work effectively with the official in question.
+Unfortunately, it often takes a bit of: - detective work to find out who is responsible for the policy file you are working on and - time in order to build up enough trust to work effectively with the official in question.

 While the Perm Reps are becoming more transparent individually, the Council itself has failed miserably to keep pace.
-There is little public information about which working groups are responsible for which dossiers, what was discussed in working groups, public access to working group meetings, details regarding which Member States take which positions, timetables, negotiating drafts, etc. Council Presidency The Presidency of the Council is rotated every six months between the EU Member States.
+There is little public information about which working groups are responsible for which policy files, what was discussed in working groups, public access to working group meetings, details regarding which Member States take which positions, timetables, negotiating drafts, etc. Council Presidency The Presidency of the Council is rotated every six months between the EU Member States.
 At any given moment, there are three Member States with a role in the Presidency - the incoming Presidency, the outgoing Presidency and the Presidency-in-office.
 Presidency politics Presidencies believe that the whole world is looking at them and that adopted texts are proof of a good presidency.
 As a result, Presidencies frequently vote in favour of whatever will lead to an agreement - even if this is contrary to their own country's best interests.
 This is particularly - but not exclusively - the case for presidencies from the smaller Member States.
-Larger Member States can, although this is comparatively rare, exploit their position as President - as happened under the French Presidency in the 2008/2009 telecoms package and the UK Presidency, which pushed through the illegal Data Retention Directive.
-When does the Council do what?
+Larger Member States can, although this is comparatively rare, exploit their position as President - as happened under the French Presidency in the 2008/2009 telecoms package and the UK Presidency, which pushed through the now invalidated Data Retention Directive What does the Council do, and when?